Ezibenroc/robot/README.md

     make ui

-The first terminal now display the evolution of the map.
+The first terminal now displays the evolution of the map.
 The second terminal is an Erlang shell offering some functions:

 * `ui:allNames()`   will display the name of all robots of the map.